katekazane/bggn213/class07/Class_7.md

 #rescale(c(1:5, "string"))
 ```

-We want to make the code more robust to these types of errors.
+We want to make the code more robust to these types of errors- meaning mixing strings and numerics.

 ``` r
 #rescale2(c(1:5, "string"))